MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-427-tenant-admin-settings-may-not-save-correctly.md

 # Known issue - Tenant admin settings may not save correctly

-Power BI customers may experience issues when making changes to tenant settings and saving.
-Upon refreshing after making admin tenant setting changes, the customer may notice that the settings never actually saved.
+You may experience issues when making changes to tenant settings and saving.
+When you refresh after making admin tenant setting changes, the customer may notice that the settings never saved.

 **APPLIES TO:** ✔️ Power BI Service